Azure/Azure_Synapse_RealTimeSync_Using_AtlasTrigger_and_AzureFunction/README.md

 2. MongoDB function writes the changes captured to Azure functions.
 3. Azure function writes the data to synapse ADLS gen2.

-In this lab we will use “sample_mflix.movies” namespace from the sample dataset as source for the change stream data.
+In this exercise, we will use “sample_mflix.movies” namespace from the sample dataset as source for the change stream data.
 Thus, any changes made into this collection will add a blog in the Synapse ADLS gen2 storage.

 ### Prerequisites:
-You will need the below set up before starting the Lab:
 - **MongoDB Atlas cluster setup:**

   Register for a new Atlas account [here](https://www.mongodb.com/docs/atlas/tutorial/create-atlas-account/#register-a-new-service-account).